pupilfirst/wd201-scripts/introduction-to-nodejs/intro-to-git/README.md

 Secondly, signup for a new [GitHub account here](https://github.com/).

-Great! see you in the next lesson.
+Great!
+Now you have both Git and GitHub ready.
+See you in the next lesson.